DNS, or Domain Name System, is the mechanism by which a network device resolves

 such as servers using their hostnames or fully qualified domain names.

-These topics cover using pfSense® software as a caching DNS resolver or forwarder, which handles DNS requests from local clients.
-When acting as a resolver or forwarder, pfSense software will performs DNS resolution or hand off queries to an upstream DNS forwarding server.
+These topics cover using pfSense® software to handle DNS requests from local clients as either a caching DNS resolver or forwarder.
+When acting as a resolver or forwarder, pfSense software will performs DNS resolution directly or hand off queries to an upstream DNS forwarding server.

 How to perform various tasks related to DNS.